serokell/blog-posts/Introduction to Free Monads/article.md

   <> "]"
 ```

-if we run `printFreeList listComputation`, we will get
+If we run `printFreeList listComputation`, we will get:

 ```haskell
 [[[111,211],[121,221]],[[112,212],[122,222]],[[113,213],[123,223]]]